Interval Timer

 Share: Facebook X WhatsApp LinkedIn Reddit

-Why an Interval Timer Is the Most Useful Fitness Tool You're Not Using Correctly
+Reasons why an Interval Timer is the Most helpful Fitness Tool You Are Using Wrong.

-The science behind interval training is well-established: alternating between high-intensity effort and structured recovery pushes your cardiovascular system harder than steady-state exercise in far less time.
-A 2:1 work-to-rest ratio — like the 20 seconds on, 10 seconds off structure used in Tabata — keeps your heart rate elevated through the recovery period while still allowing partial recovery.
-This creates a metabolic demand that continues burning calories for up to 48 hours after the workout ends, a phenomenon known as excess post-exercise oxygen consumption, or EPOC.
+The physics behind interval training is proven: the alternation of the high-intensity effort and the organized rest trains your cardiovascular system more than the steady-state training in significantly fewer durations.
+A work/rest ratio of 2:1 (such as the 20 seconds on, 10 seconds off model of Tabata) maintains your heart rate high using the recovery phase but partial recovery.
+This causes a metabolic requirement that persists to use up calories even 48 hours after the exercise has ceased, a condition that has been known as excess post-exercise oxygen consumption or EPOC.

 Related Timer Tools